Jacobbishopxy/jacobbishopxy.github.io/content/posts/2021-8-17-rust-std-traits.md

 ## Intro

 Hello everyone :wave:, today I'm going to list several useful and common traits from the Rust standard library.
-Using [Tour of Rust's Standard Library Traits](https://github.com/pretzelhammer/rust-blog/blob/master/posts/tour-of-rusts-standard-library-traits.md) as my reference.
-I'm not going through all of it, but to pick some of them that I believe is important to me, and to give more enhanced examples for better comprehension.
+Using [Tour of Rust's Standard Library Traits](https://github.com/pretzelhammer/rust-blog/blob/master/posts/tour-of-rusts-standard-library-traits.md) as my reference, I'm not going through all of it, but to pick some of them that I believe is important, and to give some enhanced examples for better comprehension.

 ## Trait Basics